 Let us help with legal issues your debt collection agency and consumer protection law firm or law office needs.
 Regardless if there are debts owed, promissory notes, wage garnishments, personal injury, security interests, fraudulent conveyances, bankruptcy, litigation, or any other topics that need to be discussed, we are prepared to have those conversations with you.

 At Rahman Legal, we understand that debt collection can be stressful and financially draining.
 We offer flexible fee arrangements to accommodate our clients’ needs.
 Everyone deserves access to quality legal representation, regardless of their financial situation.
-During our initial consultation, we’ll discuss our fee structure and work with you to find an arrangement that suits your circumstances.
+During our free initial consultation, we will discuss our fee structure and work with you to find an arrangement that suits your circumstances.

 Note: We serve many areas in and around New York City, from issues facing lower Manhattan to the Tribeca neighborhood and other locations.
 We can help.